 Hi!
 I’m Juliana.

-I’m a third-year PhD student in Biology in the Bansal Lab at Georgetown University.
+I’m a third-year PhD candidate in Biology in the Bansal Lab at Georgetown University and an NSF Graduate Research Fellow.
 My research explores the interplay between behavior and infectious disease, with a focus on how contact patterns vary across space, time, transmission modes, and disease states.

 Outside the lab, I enjoy experimenting with new recipes, playing ice hockey, and biking along the Potomac.